 Federal Grad Unsubsidized Direct Loans.
-This program allows undergraduate students to borrow \$2,000 annually or the remainder of their annual eligibility if ineligible for the full subsidized amount.
-Independent students and dependent students whose parents are denied the PLUS loan may borrow either \$4,000 or \$5,000, based on number of credits earned.
-Graduate students are eligible for up to \$20,500 per year.
+Graduate students are eligible for up to \$20,500 per year in Unsubsidized loans.
 This amount may vary based on cost of attendance.
 Repayment may be deferred while the student is enrolled at least half-time.
 Interest continues to accrue during this time.

-Federal Grad Parent Loan for Undergraduate Students (PLUS).
-Parents may borrow up to the cost of attendance minus financial aid at a fixed interest rate.
+Federal Grad (PLUS).
+Students may borrow up to the cost of attendance minus financial aid at a fixed interest rate.